 Let $\mathfrak g$ be a non-abelian primitive Lie algebra with isotropy $\mathfrak h$.
 By the observations made in Subsection \ref{SS:curves}, one can assume that $\mathfrak h$ has codimension at least two in $\mathfrak g$.
 This easily implies that $N_{\mathfrak g}(\mathfrak h) = \mathfrak h$.
 Otherwise, $N_{\mathfrak g}(\mathfrak h)$ would provide either an intermediate Lie algebra between $\mathfrak g$ and $\mathfrak h$, or $N_{\mathfrak g}(\mathfrak h)=\mathfrak g$.
 However, this latter case is excluded by effectiveness.

 Thus if $\mathfrak g$ happens to be a complete Lie algebra, then it satisfies the assumptions of Theorem \ref{THM:A} and the result follows.
-Theorem \ref{T:Morozov} tell us that $\mathfrak g$ is of affine type, or semi-simple in the two other cases.
-In the semi-simple case, $\mathfrak g$ turns out to be complete.
+Theorem \ref{T:Morozov} tells us that $\mathfrak g$ is of affine type or semi-simple in the two other cases.
+In the semi-simple case, $\mathfrak g$ is complete.
 Indeed, it is centerless, and all derivations are inner as shown in \cite[Chapter III, Theorem 9]{MR559927}.
 We can therefore conclude with Theorem \ref{THM:A} in the semi-simple case.

 On the other hand, when $\mathfrak g$ is a primitive Lie algebra of affine type, we conclude with Proposition \ref{P:affine} provided that $\mathfrak h$ is an \textit{algebraic} subalgebra of $\mathfrak{gl}(\mathfrak m)$ or, equivalently, that one can integrate the isotropy Lie subalgebra at $0$ given by $\varphi (\mathfrak h)$ (see proof of Proposition \ref{P:affine} ) to a \textit{closed} subgroup $H$ of $\mathrm{GL}(\C^n)\subset \mathrm{Aff}(\C^n)$.
-If this is the case then we can identify $\mathbb C^n$, the target of the rational map given by Proposition \ref{P:affine}, with the homogeneous space $( H \ltimes \C^n)/H$ in such a way that $\varphi_* \mathfrak g$ is the Lie algebra of right invariant vector fields on $(H \ltimes \C^n)/H$.
+If this is the case, then we can identify $\mathbb C^n$, the target of the rational map given by Proposition \ref{P:affine}, with the homogeneous space $( H \ltimes \C^n)/H$ in such a way that $\varphi_* \mathfrak g$ is the Lie algebra of right invariant vector fields on $(H \ltimes \C^n)/H$.